Darknught/alx-backend-user-data/0x00-personal_data/README.md

-Python way to manipulate Data
+Python way to manipulate Data Using Logging